cmake-basis/BASIS/doc/standard/template.rst

        to the software package in this file.

 **AUTHORS.md**
-    Names the authors of the software package.
-People who notably contributed to the software directly should also be named here as well, even if they did not actually edit any project file.
-Others, who mostly contributed indirectly should be named in the :ref:`README.txt <README>` file instead.
-No author names shall be given in any particular source code file, as these are generally edited by multiple persons and updating the authors information within each source file is tedious.
+    Names the authors of the software package and people who dirctly made notable contributions to the software, even if they did not actually edit any project files.
+Others who mostly contributed indirectly should be named in the :ref:`README.txt <README>` file instead.
+It is not necessary to list author names in each source file, as these are generally edited by multiple people and updating the authors information within each source file is tedious.

 .. _COPYING: